 - The average annual increase in tremor severity from baseline has been estimated to be between 3.1% and 5.3%.

-- However, there is no cure for ET, nothing available slows its progression, the symptomatic drug benefit declines with time and the life expectancy in ET is normal.
+- However, there is no cure for essential tremor, nothing available slows its progression, the symptomatic drug benefit declines with time and the life expectancy in ET is normal.

 - Physiological tremor is usually non-progressive and has an excellent outlook if underlying causes are treated or excluded.